Homeowner or landlord? You could benefit from the new Green Homes Grant

 Want more information about the Grant and how to apply for the vouchers?

-The Simple Energy Advice service (SEA) will be providing advice and support about the Grant, if you are eligible for the vouchers and how to apply for them.
-They will also have a list of the approved tradespeople that can be used as well as an Energy Efficiency Calculator to help in understanding what energy-saving improvements could be made to your property.
+The Simple Energy Advice service (SEA) provide advice and support about the Grant, if you are eligible for the vouchers and how to apply for them.
+They also have a list of the approved tradespeople that can be used as well as an Energy Efficiency Calculator to help in understanding what energy-saving improvements could be made to your property.

 For further information, also check out the government website

 Blog updates 20/11/2020 and 06/01/2021